coder-mike/microvium/doc/contribute.md

   2. Run the default build task in VSCode (ctrl+shift+B), which runs typescript continuously in the background (or use the script `npm run build:watch`)

   3. Each time you make a change, run the tests using the script `npm run test:js`.
 This runs the JS rather than TS code (it does not use ts-node) and so is faster than `npm run test:ts` but requires that you have the build-watch running in the background.
 Also, error printouts with `npm run test:js` point to the JS file instead of the TS file.
+You can also run `npx mocha -g xyz` to run a specific test case.

 ### Native and TS code